Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v3/whats-new/_index.en.md

 toc: true
 ---

+## 3.35.0 (2022-04-28) - Marking required fields
+Changed default behaviour of marking optional fields to now mark required fields with * as default.
+Optional fields have no marking as default behaviour, but this can be configured using the `labelSettings` property of the field, see [here](https://docs.altinn.studio/app/development/ux/fields/settings/).

 ## 3.34.4 (2022-04-28) - Removed out-of-place heading in receipt when there are no attachments
 When PDF generation has been disabled and there are no attachments, the heading indicating there should follow a list of attachments has also been hidden.